megado123/drug-discovery-vae/README.md

 essential.
 The exploration can be reproduced by running `Data_Exploration.ipynb` in a jupyter notebook environment (originally Google Colab).

+### Note on Notebooks:
+Given the usage of Azure ML in these notebooks, the notebooks will create an image to run the notebook on remotely to control the requirements.
+The notebooks listed below will run in an Azure ML Instance in Azure creating  a run of a experiment and log the results.

 ### 2. Baseline Model using Deepchem

 After exploring the data, we leveraged the deepchem library to train an instance